digideskio/pakyo-org/app/views/_warmup.md

 ## Routing

 Now we're ready to write the routing code.
-This app will have two routes, each cooresponding with one of the pages we created earlier.
+This app will have two routes, each corresponding with one of the pages we created earlier.
 Because both routes are dealing with a "tweet" object, it's best to define this using the [REST architecture](http://en.wikipedia.org/wiki/Representational_state_transfer).
 Pakyow makes this super easy.